keyboardMFDoom/hpc_esc_401_solutions/exercise_session_09/README.md

 	reduction (+:sum) as in OpenMP

 - Difference in performance between GPU and CPU:
-	Again the host seems to be faster than the GPU.
+	Again the CPU seems to be faster than the GPU by a magnitude of 10^5.
 Except for one example but there I didn't 	modify anything so it's probably an error.
 I'm quite unsure if I really did it right.

 Makefile:10: extraneous text after 'ifeq' directive nvc++ -I../common -O3 -acc -mp -Minfo=acc -std=c++11 -gpu=cc90 dot_openacc.cpp -o dot.openacc